Amplitude SDK Quickstart Guide

 Install the dependency¶

-Install dependencies using NPM or YARN.
+Install the dependency using NPM or YARN.

 npm install @amplitude/analytics-node